I am not invincible. Part 1: The time I was assaulted and strangled to unconsciousness in Bolivia -

 That’s me in the kitchen, last week.

 It was 9 o’clock in the evening, I had been there since 4am.
 Everyone else had left for the day.
-With a few minutes to spare, as I awaited my chariot (my beau was biking over to pick me up and walk me home), I decided to make the kitchen spotless, cleaning even the mop bucket.
+With a few minutes to spare, as I awaited my chariot (my sweet beau was biking over to pick me up and walk me home), I decided to make the kitchen spotless, cleaning even the mop bucket.
 (Sidenote - yep, that’s the glorious life as a founder of a craft food biz, scrubbing filthy mop buckets.)
-As I saw my ride arrive outside, I opened the fridge to check on one last thing, and BLAMMO - the hinges failed, and the top shelf of the fridge came crashing down.
+As I saw Reece arrive outside, I opened the fridge to check on one last thing, and BLAMMO - the hinges failed, and the top shelf of the fridge came crashing down.
 Along with everything stored atop it.
 All over me.

 I was soaked in the ice cream custard base that we had just spent hours crafting.
 It was an orange-julius inspired flavor, called Orange County Fair, that was setting in the fridge over night to be churned into pints in the morning.
 After a 17 hour day, and with a bloodied hand, and orange julius soaked vans (RIP old friends), what could I do but start to cry.